 In order to collect damages related to an accident or injury, your attorney must establish negligence.
 This is the basis of every personal injury claim, and without negligence, there is no case.
 In order to establish negligence, your lawyer will need to demonstrate your case meets four elements:

+So, what is the difference between ordinary negligence and gross negligence?
 In a personal injury case, gross negligence is the extreme indifference to or the conscious and voluntary disregard for the safety of others.
 Gross negligence goes beyond the carelessness or lack of reasonable precautions seen in ordinary negligence and involves willful behavior where the conduct is likely to cause foreseeable harm.

 Examples of gross negligence in a personal injury case may include:

-Due to the extreme nature of gross negligence, the amount of damages awarded to the injured party may be increased or even include punitive damages.
+Due to the extreme nature of gross negligence, the number of damages awarded to the injured party may be increased or even include punitive damages.
 Punitive damages are those meant to punish the defendant and deter similar behavior in the future rather than make the plaintiff whole.

-If you have suffered an injury due to negligence or gross negligence, you should contact a reputable attorney as soon as possible to represent your claim.
+If you have suffered an injury due to ordinary negligence or gross negligence, you should contact a reputable attorney as soon as possible to represent your claim.
 Thomas J. Henry Law has represented victims of negligence for more than 25 years.
 Over that time, the firm has earned a reputation for securing record-breaking verdicts, settlements, and judgments for its clients.
 Our founder, Thomas J. Henry, has received national recognition for his success in the legal industry and his ability to achieve favorable outcomes for his clients.

 Thomas J. Henry was named one of the Best San Antonio Lawyers by San Antonio Scene for three consecutive years (2018, 2019, and 2020) and was recognized as the Best Attorney of San Antonio by the San Antonio Current in 2019 and 2020.
 He is a lifetime member of Rue Ratings’ “Best Attorneys of America” and his firm, Thomas J. Henry Law, was named one of the Top Law Firms of 2020 by Newsweek.com.